tensorlakeai/indexify/docs/docs/getting_started.md

 # Getting Started

-We will build a few different extraction graphs(real time labelling and extraction data pipelines) and show you how to upload content, and build RAG applications from the extracted data.
+We will build a few applications to show how you can build LLM applications that understands data.
+You will build declarative extraction graphs(real time labelling and extraction data pipelines) that automatically extracts information from unstructured data, and automatically create vector indexes if any embeddings are produced.

 - Create a chat bot that can answer questions about NBA players based on information on Wikiepdia
 - Ingest a [PDF file](https://ak-static.cms.nba.com/wp-content/uploads/sites/4/2023/06/2023-NBA-Collective-Bargaining-Agreement.pdf) which contains ther rules that govern salary and player trading between teams.
-- Ingest a recent podcast from Youtube and create a summary, and answer questions.

 ### Download and Start Indexify Server